 The P.F.A.T.™ control system provides several innovative ways to control the messages present in every data stream.
-The PFAT features are available in the Pro, Basic, editions of SNIP.
+The PFAT features are available in the Pro, and Basic, editions of SNIP.
 Lite copies of SNIP share the same code base, but many of these innovative features are disabled in the freely available Lite edition.

 Using the PFAT Translate Dialog Control